juicedata/juicefs/docs/en/administration/cache_management.md

 For example, if you set `--cache-dir` to a partition with a capacity of 50GB, the cache capacity of JuiceFS will always remain around 45GB, regardless of the `--cache-size` setting, which means that 10% of the remaining space in the partition will be reserved.

+When the cache is full, the JuiceFS client cleans the cache using LRU-like mode, i.e., it tries to clean the older and less-used cache.

 ## Frequent Asked Questions

 ### Why 60 GiB disk spaces are occupied while I set cache size to 50 GiB?